DarkLight1337/pyimorg/README.md

 ### Test

 1. [Setup](#setup) the development environment.
-2. Run `poetry run -- pytest && coverage report && coverage html -d coverage --show-contexts` to test the code and output the coverage report.
+2. Run `poetry run -- pytest` to test the code and output the coverage report.